 In this study, we adopt a definition of urbanism that views it as an interpretive realm shared by a group of individuals living in a specific physical space, generating shared structures of meaning.
-In this perspective, the city becomes a fertile ground for mutual dialogue and cultural struggles, the space in which new social categories are formed and cultivated in shared contexts (Aharon-Gutman, 2014).
+From this perspective, the city becomes fertile ground for mutual dialogue and cultural struggles, a space in which new social categories are formed and cultivated in shared contexts (Aharon-Gutman, 2014).
 The city then serves as a spatial laboratory where constant class, racial, and cultural tensions give rise to new dynamics that continually reshape both group identities and the city itself (Machter & Machter, 2015).

 Habermas (1989) emphasizes the dialogue between citizens and local government as an arena for shaping civil society.
 One particularly relevant definition for our study is rooted in research influenced by the neo-Marxist movement in urban sociology, starting in the mid-1960s.
 This research corpus examined the power and influence of protest movements, including ethnic and national organizations and gender dynamics, as they sought to advance their goals within urban spaces.
 Consequently, cities often emerge as catalysts for grassroots social change, activism, and advocacy (Tarrow, 1998; Castelles, 1983, 2012).

-Studies on childhood and youth in the modern city primarily focused on examining how heterogeneous urban environments affected the maturation of children and youth, or on the impact of specific aspects of urban culture, particularly poverty and immigration (Lynch, 1977; Aitken, 2001, Bartlett et al., 2016).
+Studies on childhood and youth in the modern city primarily focused on examining how heterogeneous urban environments affected the maturation of children and youth or the impact of specific aspects of urban culture, particularly poverty and immigration (Lynch, 1977; Aitken, 2001; Bartlett et al., 2016).
 In recent years, a growing number of studies have explored the ways in which teenagers, children, adults, and urban culture exercise mutual influence (Chawla, 2002; Horschelmann & van Blerk, 2013).
 However, this research trend, while promising, remains relatively absent from Israeli studies on urbanism.

 Eric Cohen's (1970) study on the complex relationship between the city and Zionist ideology remains one of the most significant works in this field.
 Shiftan (2000) and Troen (2013) also explored the anti-urban sentiments that emerged against the backdrop of Zionist spatial design ideology in the early years of the state.
 Alfasi & Fenster (2005) discussed the distinctiveness of the national city in comparison to the global city as a methodological differentiation.
-Numerous studies have examined the culture of Hebrew cities during the British Mandate period (see, for example: Azaryahu 2005; Helman, 2007; Shoham 2013; Etkin, 2020), while others focused on cities with mixed Jewish-Arab populations, seeing the urban space as an arena for interaction and struggle (see for example, Abbasi, 2021; Chenya, 2023; Gafni, 2018; Goren, 2016; Kidron, 2012; Kidron & Linder Yarkoni, 2022; Jacobson & Naor, 2016).
+Numerous studies have examined the culture of Hebrew cities during the British Mandate period (see, for example, Azaryahu 2005; Helman, 2007; Shoham 2013; Etkin, 2020), while others focused on cities with mixed Jewish-Arab populations, seeing the urban space as an arena for interaction and struggle (see for example, Abbasi, 2021; Chenya, 2023; Gafni, 2018; Goren, 2016; Kidron, 2012; Kidron & Linder Yarkoni, 2022; Jacobson & Naor, 2016).
 Together, these studies offer valuable insights into the changing status of cities within Israeli society during the pre-state era.
 Given that urban culture has often been examined in contrast to pioneer-collective culture, previous research has adopted a class-based division that differentiates between economically and socially marginalized groups and the middle-class (bourgeoisie), frequently examined in opposition to the pioneer culture and essentially seen as a hegemonic class (Shapira, 1997; Ben-Porat 1999; Gutwein, 2012; Heilbronner, 2015, 2017).